devjun7/advanced-multiturn-rag-system/README.md

     └── README.md               # This document
 ```

 ## 9\.
-Key Design Choices
+Design Philosophy and Key Decisions

-- **Use of vLLM**: vLLM was chosen for serving and inferencing large language models to target high throughput and low latency.
-This offers advantages in scalability and resource management compared to loading models directly locally.
+* **vLLM for Scalability**: Chosen for serving LLMs due to its high throughput and low latency capabilities, offering advantages in scalability and resource management over local model loading.
-- **FAISS Vector Store**: Selected for its fast and efficient similarity search performance on large datasets, and it works well in both CPU and GPU environments.
-Supports in-memory and file-based persistence.
+* **FAISS for Efficiency**: Selected for its fast and memory-efficient similarity search performance on large datasets, suitable for both CPU and GPU environments, with support for persistence.
-- **Adaptive Conversation History Handling**: Introduced an adaptive processing method applying the RAG approach to the conversation history itself to mitigate LLM context length limitations and maintain relevant information even in long conversations.
+* **Adaptive History for Long Contexts**: Implemented an adaptive RAG approach for conversation history to mitigate LLM context length limitations and maintain relevance in extended dialogues.
-- **Modular Design**: Clearly separated the roles of each component to enhance code readability, testability, maintainability, and future feature expansion.
-Utilized Langchain interfaces to improve compatibility between components.
+* **Modular Architecture**: Designed with clear separation of concerns to enhance code readability, testability, maintainability, and ease of future feature integration.
+Leverages Langchain interfaces for improved component compatibility.
-- **Streamlit UI**: Chosen as the UI framework because it allows for rapid prototyping of data applications and is suitable for user interaction and result visualization.
+* **Streamlit for Rapid UI Development**: Chosen for its ability to quickly build interactive data applications, suitable for user interaction and result visualization.
-- **Support for Various File Formats**: Can accept various file types as input through libraries like `pypdf` and `python-docx`.
+* **Flexible File Input**: Integrated support for common document formats using libraries like pypdf and python-docx.

 ---